 About the Artist:

-My name is Odale Cress, I served in Europe as a (98G) Russian/Spanish Linguist in the early 1980s, during the Cold War.
+My name is Odale Cress, I served in Europe as a (98G) Russian/Spanish Linguist during the Cold War.

 The above portrait of me was painted by Cape Cod artist, Mark Adams, who graciously gave his permission for me to include it here.